Underlying Competencies for Business Analysts

 As a result, BAs must be good teachers who are capable of understanding different learning capabilities of individuals and be able to adapt and customize learning material and experience accordingly.

 Business analysis requires the use of a variety of software applications to support communication and collaboration, create and maintain requirements artefacts, model concepts, track issues, and increase overall productivity.
 As a result, Business Analysts are expected to be knowledgeable, skilled and proficient in the use of some tools and techniques when performing some business analysis tasks

 Business Analysis Tools and Technology core competencies include the following:

 – Office productivity Tools and Technology: Business analysts use office productivity tools and technology to document and track information and artefacts.
 Hence, a business analyst is expected to have knowledge in applications that help carry out day-to-day business analysis tasks.

 – Business Analysis Tools and Technology: Business analysts use a variety of tools and technology to model, document, and manage outputs of business analysis activities and deliverables to stakeholders.
 Hence, a BA must be efficient in using these specialized tools which are built specifically for different purposes.

 Tools that are specific to the field of business analysis provide specialized capabilities in:

-• analyzing and mapping requirements,
+– analyzing and mapping requirements,

-• identifying relationships between requirements,
+– identifying relationships between requirements,

 – tracking and storing requirements artefacts, and

 – communicating with stakeholders

 Note that: some of these tools depend on the project in place.

-Examples of these tools include voice communications, instant messaging, online chat, e-mail, blogging, and microblogging, wikis, electronic calendars, online brainstorming tools, electronic decision making, electronic voting, document sharing and idea sharing tools.
+Examples of these tools include voice communications, instant messaging, online chat, email, blogging, and microblogging, wikis, electronic calendars, online brainstorming tools, electronic decision making, electronic voting, document sharing and idea sharing tools.

 So, if you want to become a successful BA it is necessary that you attempt to be competent in some or all of the above areas.